The Default Pessimistic Brain

 Screen Shot 2020-08-31 at 9.08.35 PM.png

-Consider your last commute.
-Do you remember the hundreds of cars who politely stayed in their lane, stopped at their red lights, and didn’t run into you?
-Or do you remember the one sap who tailed you too closely?
+Think about your last commute.
+Do you remember the hundreds of drivers who politely stayed in their lane, stopped at their red lights, and didn’t run into you?
+Or do you remember the one person who tailgated you?
 That’s your evolutionary negativity bias in action.
-We’re walking around with a brain determined to keep us on edge, in fear, and focused on the bad.
-If you pay attention throughout your day, you might be surprised to notice the ways you are wired to focus on the one negative thing among the hundreds of positive or neutral, like the way your mind might dwell on a single social slight—“I waited a full minute before that receptionist even acknowledged me”—and overlook or devalue the many positive or neutral human interactions in your day.
-The good news is that as we learn to recognize the built-in negativity as largely inaccurate, overblown thoughts from a primitive time, we can more easily devalue them, and act from a more balanced mind setting.
+Our brains are determined to keep us alert, anxious, and fixated on the negative.
+If you pay attention throughout your day, you might be surprised to notice the ways you are wired to focus on the one negative thing among the hundreds of neutral or positive events.
+Your mind might dwell on a single social slight—“I waited a full minute before that receptionist even acknowledged me”—and overlook or devalue the many positive or neutral human interactions in your day.
+Fortunately, as we learn to recognize the built-in negativity as largely inaccurate, overblown thoughts from a primitive time, we can more easily devalue them, and act from a more balanced mind setting.

-Some of us are more afflicted by the negativity bias than others.
-You’ve heard of left vs. right brained people.
+Of course, some of us are more afflicted by the negativity bias than others.
+You’ve heard of left-brained vs. right-brained people.
 Jonathan Haidt (2006), author of The Happiness Hypothesis, explains that it has long been known from studies of brain waves that most people show more activity in either the right or left frontal cortex.
 People who show more activity of certain types of brainwaves in the left side report feeling more happiness in their daily lives, less fear, less anxiety, shame and depression, and they recover more quickly from negative experiences.
-The difference in left and right brained people can be observed from infancy.
-Babies who show more activity in the right side grow into toddlers who are more anxious in new situations, to teenagers who are more likely to be fearful in dating and social situations, and finally adults who are more likely to need therapy to loosen up and help them deal with an overactive avoidance system (Haidt, 2006).
-So, on top of the negativity bias that is built in to all humans, some of us have the extra challenge of an overprotective helicopter parent—Mother Nature—in the form of a right brain incessantly calling out needless warnings.
+These differences show up in infancy.
+Babies with greater right-side activity grow into toddlers who are more anxious in new situations, into teens who are more fearful in dating and social situations, and finally into adults who are more likely to need therapy to help them manage an overactive avoidance system (Haidt, 2006).
+So, in addition to the built-in negativity bias we all have, some of us face the added challenge of an overprotective helicopter parent—Mother Nature—in the form of a right brain incessantly calling out needless warnings.

-What does it take to tip the scales from a negative to a positive overall outlook?
-It would seem rational that someone who experiences one positive emotion for every one negative emotion would be balanced, right?
-Nope, these people are clinically depressed or suffer from personality disorders.
-Research by Barbara Fredrickson shows that most of us (80%) have a 2-to-1 ratio (2 positive emotions for every 1 negative) and are just doing okay in the happiness department.
+So, what does it take to tip the scales from a negative to a positive overall outlook?
+It would seem rational that someone who experiences one positive emotion for every one negative emotion would feel balanced.
+But research shows otherwise.
+People with a 1:1 ratio are often clinically depressed or suffer from personality disorders.
+Research by Barbara Fredrickson shows that most of us (80%) have a 2-to-1 ratio (2 positive emotions for every 1 negative) and are just doing “okay” in terms of happiness.
 It’s not until a person experiences 3 heartfelt positive emotions to every 1 negative that they report feelings of flourishing (Fredrickson, 2009).
 (Take a positivity self test at www.positivityratio.com).
 And for a relationship to flourish the ratio is even greater.
 In marital interactions it takes at least five positive actions to make up for the damage done by one negative act (Olds & Milner, 1954).
 Considering our built in tendency to focus on the negative, it’s clear that effort is required to balance the scales and tip into positive well-being.
+One study found that people who focused intentionally on the positive developed better coping skills and increased overall well-being (de la Fuente et al., 2021).

 Screen Shot 2020-08-31 at 9.13.22 PM.png